shenzr/cross-rack-aware-updates/readme.md

 - copy the executable files with the suffix of "\_mds" and the "chunk\_map" file to the MDS.

-- copy the executable files with the suffix of "\_server" to storage nodes.
+- copy the executable files with the suffix of "\_server" to storage nodes (including the gateway server if enabled).

 - run "gen\_chunk_distribn" on the metadata server (MDS), which will generate the mapping information between the logical chunk and the associated storage node.
 The mapping information will be recorded in a file named "chunk\_map" in MDS.
 The MDS will read it for chunk addressing.
 Notice that the mapping information is generated based on the selected erasure coding and the system architecture specified in "config.h".

 - run the executable files with the suffix of "\_mds" (e.g., cau\_mds) on MDS and those with the suffix "\_server" (e.g., cau\_server) on storage nodes.

-- run the executable file with the suffix "\_client" on the client side with the trace file to evaluate.
+- run the executable file with the suffix "\_client" on the client side with the trace file to evaluate (e.g., ./cau\_client wdev\_1.csv).

 If you have any question, please feel free to contact me (zhirong.shen2601@gmail.com).